nasa/cumulus/packages/db/README.md

 ### Types

-Typescript interfaces describing the data types stored in the Cumulus database are found in the `/types` directory.
+TypeScript interfaces describing the data types stored in the Cumulus database are found in the `/types` directory.

 Typically, there are two Typescript interfaces describing each Cumulus data type.
 For example: